Vivian

 Hangeul in 3 hours of focused practice.
 After 6 weeks I can follow simple drama dialogue without subtitles, the everyday conversational scenes, not the high-emotion confrontations.
 The decoding method showed me why Korean sentence order is "subject-object-verb" instead of English's "subject-verb-object", once I saw it, I never had to memorize it.

-Korean joined Spanish and Japanese on my Lifetime license.
-Three languages, one $199 payment.
+Korean joined Spanish and Japanese on my free access.
+Three languages, one freepayment.
 That's the model I want to support.

 Ron